-- April 1, 2022 \$100 deposit per Scout is due to the Council Office. - o Once payment has been received registration for badges will be available. - o As you become aware of youth/adult commitments please update your roster accordingly. - o Should you miss this deadline for any reason the early bird discount will not be applied. - May 31, 2022 Final Payments Due - Any adjustments may be made at camp upon arrival.
+- March 31, 2023 \$100 deposit per Scout is due online only. - Once payment has been received registration for badges will be available. - As you become aware of youth/adult commitments please update your roster accordingly. - Should you miss this deadline for any reason the early bird discount will not be applied. - May 31, 2023 Final Payments Due